-You don’t have to go to a luxury boutique to find a gorgeous dress you can afford.
+You don’t have to go to a luxury boutique to find a gorgeous wedding dress you can afford.
 Many brides raise an eyebrow at the thought of heading somewhere such as David’s Bridal, but they do have some dresses that are designed by bigger names.
-Additionally, they also have dresses that are very inexpensive, and they offer sales on those gowns.
+Additionally, local shops have wedding dresses that are inexpensive but are very classy, and they sometimes offer sales on those gowns.

 Have a Dress Custom-Made